Charles Lazarus – Short Biography

 He had hit a goldmine.
 Lazarus realized that toys were more profitable than furniture.
 Children would break or tire of them and they or their parents would keep coming back for more.

-It was only after a decade in the toys business that Lazarus implemented the grocery store formula, allowing kids to enjoy picking out toys after which they could pay for their choices at a checkout counter.
+It was only after a decade in the toy business that Lazarus implemented the grocery store formula, allowing kids to enjoy picking out toys after which they could pay for their choices at a checkout counter.

-When Lazarus opened his second store, he decided on the now legendary name Toys R Us that had the R backwards.
+When Lazarus opened his second store, he decided on the now legendary name Toys R Us that had the R backward.
 He revolutionized toy retail with cookie-cutter store uniformity, single price discounts, and a vast inventory of 18,000 individual toys.